Check if you're eligible for PIP

 The main eligibility rules

-You won’t be able to make a new claim for PIP once you reach 65 or once you’ve reached State Pension age, whichever is later.
+You won’t be able to make a new claim for PIP once you reach State Pension age.

-You’ll continue to get PIP if you were getting it before you reached 65 or the State Pension age, unless your circumstances change.
+You’ll continue to get PIP if you were getting it before you reached State Pension age, unless your circumstances change.

 To be eligible for PIP you must be aged between 16 and your State Pension age.
 You can check your State Pension age on GOV.UK.